-- Will the popularity of comfort wear due to safer at home mandates usher in the era of universally designed clothing for sitting, standing, and partial and completely laying down?
+- Will the popularity of comfort wear, due to safer at home mandates, usher in the era of universally designed clothing for sitting, standing, and laying down?

-- Since people with disabilities know what it’s like to live in a world with life-threatening barriers will that make us the go-to thought leaders of the post-COVID 19 era and beyond?
+- Since many people with disabilities know what it’s like to live in a world with life-threatening barriers, will that make them the go-to thought leaders in the fashion industry as we navigate the post-COVID 19 era?

-- What will shopping in brick and mortar stores look like?
+- What about shopping in brick and mortar stores, what can we expect?

 - What about fashion shows?
-Will “phygital” shows really become the next iteration of the fashion show?
+Will “phygital” shows become the next iteration of the fashion show?

-I don’t know the answers to these questions, yet but I will continue to explore them.
-If you have some insight, please don’t hesitate to reach out to me or comment below.
-Let’s have this important conversation because in the midst of the horrible pandemic that has human taken the lives of so many in such a short amount of time, and crippled so many financially this an opportunity to reimagine the industry, making it slower more inclusive, sustainable, responsive.
+I don’t know the answers to these questions, but I will continue to explore them.
+Let’s have this critical conversation; considering the impact of this pandemic that’s claimed so many lives and left so many jobless in such a short period of time, this an opportunity to reimagine the fashion industry.
+Make it slower, inclusive, sustainable, responsive.

 NOTE: This article was updated May 15, 2020